| || |

-The compression of CO2 represents a potentially large auxiliary power load on the overall power plant system.
+Compression of CO2 is challenging because it represents a potentially large auxiliary power load on the overall power plant system.
 For example, in an August 2007 study conducted for NETL, CO2 compression was accomplished using a six-stage centrifugal compressor with interstage cooling that required an auxiliary load of approximately 7.5 percent of the gross power output of a subcritical pressure, coal-fired power plant.
-As a result, NETL is sponsoring R&D to develop novel methods that can significantly decrease the power requirements for CO2 compression.
-NETL-funded CO2 compression projects are shown in the table below.